He Had a Hat

 He Had a Hat is a 2007 album by jazz pianist Jeff Lorber.
 All compositions on this album were original, except for "Grandma's Hands" which was originally composed and performed by Bill Withers.

 The album, and title track, are named after the punchline of an old Jewish joke about a grandmother whose grandson is saved from drowning in the ocean after she prays to God.
 The joke was told to Lorber by the album's producer, Bobby Colomby, in the recording studio, and Lorber felt it fit in well with the album's lighthearted mood.

+The then-current horn section of Blood, Sweat & Tears appears on five of the album's tracks.

 He Had a Hat was nominated for a 2008 Grammy Award for Best Contemporary Jazz Album, losing to Herbie Hancock's River: The Joni Letters.